-Bullying or harassment is something that has happened that is unwelcome, unwarranted and causes a detrimental effect.
+Bullying or harassment is something that has happened that is unwelcome, unwarranted and has the purpose to cause or causes a detrimental effect on a person's dignity or it creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
 If employees complain they are being bullied or harassed, then they have a grievance which must be dealt with regardless of whether or not their complaint accords with a standard definition.